CareerHack: What is LMI for All and how can I use it?

 - Higher education destinations data from the Higher Education Statistical Agency (HESA) provides information on occupational destination of graduates.

 In practice some of the details in these datasets and elsewhere may need to be suppressed because of concerns about privacy, disclosure of commercially sensitive information and lack of statistical robustness.
-Details of this are given in the description of the individual datasets on the LMI for All website.
+Details of this are given in the description of the individual datasets.

 Syntax – easy as ABC